fardinkamal62/diu_transport_app/driver_app/README.md

 # DIU Transport App | Driver App

-This is the driver app for the DIU Transport App project.
+This is the driver app for the Dhaka International University Transport App project.
 It is a mobile application built using Flutter.

 ## Technologies